Julian22222/PRACTICE/Next_and_NestJS/README-TESTS.md

 providers: [UsersService]
 //❌ but this is BAD practice
 ```

+🔥 In Unit Tests without DB connection you compare mock data file with hard coded code in spec.ts file

 ```JS
 //users.controller.spec.ts  - will compare mock data from users.controller.mock.ts file with hard coded code.
 No data will be used from Database